In March, the Chancellor announced his plans to support employers and employees to endure both the immediate and long-term effects of COVID-19.

 The employee remains on the Company’s payroll but will not be able to undertake any work at all for their employer whilst on furlough.
 This includes carrying out work for any linked or associated organisation.
 If the employee were to carry out work, they would not qualify for the grant.
 This is the case even if the employee is working reduced hours or undertaking different work to usual.
 The only exception to this is training or volunteering (provided it does not generate revenue or services for the employer, and provided they are not required to complete training).

 Furloughed employees can, however, work for a different employer during their furloughed leave, if their contract permits them to do so.

 How does the employer access the grant?

-An employer will need to provide HMRC with the following information through an online portal, which is yet to be set up:
+An employer will need to provide HMRC with the following information in order to make a claim through the online portal:

-Employers must take care in collating information and ensuring it is accurate.
-It has been indicated that HMRC will be retrospectively auditing the payments made under the scheme, to ensure they are legitimate and accurate.
+Employers must take care in ensuring the information they provide is accurate, as it has been indicated that HMRC will be retrospectively auditing the payments made under the scheme to ensure they are legitimate and accurate.
 Payments may be withheld by or claimed back from HMRC if the information is considered dishonest or inaccurate.

 How should the amount be calculated?